-No responsibility or liability is assumed by Panasonic for any technical problems or technical malfunction of any kind arising in connection with any of the following occurrences which may affect or interrupt the operation of the Programs, including, but not limited to hardware or software errors; faulty computer, telephone, cable, satellite, network, electronic, wireless or Internet connectivity or other online communication problems; errors or limitations of any Internet service providers, servers, hosts or telephone providers; garbled, jumbled or faulty data or purchase transmissions; failure of any email or telephone transmissions to be sent to or received; lost, late, delayed, garbled, damaged, misdirected, undelivered or intercepted email or purchase records; inaccessibility of any website or phone system in whole or in part for any reason; traffic congestion on the Internet or website or phone lines; unauthorised human or non-human intervention of the operation of the Programs, including without limitation, human error, unauthorised tampering, hacking, fraud, theft, virus, bugs, worms; or destruction of any aspect of the Programs or data thereof, including, without limitation, tampering of or hacking into the telephone lines, or loss, miscount, misdirection, inaccessibility or unavailability of an account used in connection with the Programs.
+No responsibility or liability is assumed by Panasonic for any technical problems or technical malfunction of any kind arising in connection with any of the following occurrences which may affect or interrupt the operation of the Programmes, including, but not limited to hardware or software errors; faulty computer, telephone, cable, satellite, network, electronic, wireless or Internet connectivity or other online communication problems; errors or limitations of any Internet service providers, servers, hosts or telephone providers; garbled, jumbled or faulty data or purchase transmissions; failure of any email or telephone transmissions to be sent to or received; lost, late, delayed, garbled, damaged, misdirected, undelivered or intercepted email or purchase records; inaccessibility of any website or phone system in whole or in part for any reason; traffic congestion on the Internet or website or phone lines; unauthorised human or non-human intervention of the operation of the Programmes, including without limitation, human error, unauthorised tampering, hacking, fraud, theft, virus, bugs, worms; or destruction of any aspect of the Programmes or data thereof, including, without limitation, tampering of or hacking into the telephone lines, or loss, miscount, misdirection, inaccessibility or unavailability of an account used in connection with the Programmes.

 The limitations of liability in this section shall apply to the maximum extent permitted by applicable law.
 Nothing in these Terms shall exclude or limit Panasonic’s liability for death or personal injury caused by negligence or for fraudulent misrepresentation.